-A user narrative defines the aspects of an application that will be constructed from the perspective of the end-user.
-It goes through all of the user needs in great depth.
+A user narrative defines the aspects of an application that will be constructed from the end-user perspective.
+It goes through all of the user’s needs in great depth.
 It’s also critical to have a thorough description of each operation that will be automated.
-Develop a process description document with defined RPA processes for the development team based on this information.
+Based on this information, develop a process description document with defined RPA processes for the development team.

-5. Start Development Process by setting up the environment
+5. Start the Development Process by setting up the environment

 The development process begins at this step, depending on the RPA workflows that have been developed.
-Using RPA technologies such as UiPath, Blue Prism, and others, the developers generate automated scripts and program code.
-Because each RPA tool has its own set of capabilities, firms need to be very particular when selecting the right solution for their purposes.
+The developers generate automated scripts and program code using RPA technologies such as UiPath, Blue Prism, etc. Because each RPA tool has its capabilities, firms need to be very particular when selecting the right solution for their purposes.